nicks/ppa/README.md

 ## Why

-I needed a way to centrally manage versions of certain apps on any Linux box or container I use.
+To centrally manage versions of certain apps on any Linux box or container I use.

 This repo publishes a PPA at https://ppa.nick-santos.com/.